D-B-Miller/ThermalEventCamera/README.md

 ![](pics/mlx90640-basic-read-loop.png)

 To achieve asynchronous reading, the process of getting the raw arrays is placed into a thread that runs continuously.
-Changes in the array are placed in a ...
+The non-zero changes are logged in a queue/hash table for further processing.

 <insert picture here>